 If you are a full-time student, the conditions in your tenancy agreement should not take away your right to be treated as exempt from being an adult for the purposes of council tax even if you have signed a contract agreeing to pay.

-However, if there is a council tax liability (such as in the case when there are not all full-time students occupying the property) and you do not pay then your landlord may treat this as a breach of your rental lease agreement and take steps to try and evict you.
+However, if there is a council tax liability (such as in the case when there are not all full-time students occupying the property) and you do not pay then your landlord may treat this as a breach of your rental lease agreement.
 If this happens then we recommend you seek independent legal advice.

 Who is liable to pay the council tax if I am not entitled to a full exemption?

-If only one member of the household is not entitled to a full exemption then they would count as a single resident and could be entitled to the single person discount of 25% depending on your own specific council.
+If only one member of the household is not entitled to a full exemption then they would count as a single resident and could be entitled to the single person discount of 25%.

 What happens if I cannot afford to pay it?